home-assistant-tutorials/01.development-environment/README.md

 Follow the instructions to start Home Assistant.
 Open the command palette of *VS Code*.
 Select `Tasks: Run Task`.
 Select `Run Home Assistant Core`.
-Follow along in the terminal window, to check if everything goes well.
+Follow along the start up log in the terminal window, to check if everything goes well.

 ![deprecation warnig](img/deprecation-waring.png)